DoS vs DDoS Attack? What Are the Differences and Similarities?

 2. Distributed Denial of Service Attacks (DDoS)

 Distributed DoS (DDoS) attacks happen the same way, similar to DoS attacks, except that requests are made from multiple clients, as opposed to only one.
-DDoS attacks typically involve a number of “zombie” machines (previously compromised machines controlled by hackers).
+DDoS attacks typically involve several “zombie” machines (previously compromised machines controlled by hackers).
 The “zombie” machines then send considerable requests to a server to shut it down.

 3. Unintended Denial of Service Attacks